 Creative balayage uses a similar method to the normal balayage application, with a different range of colour tones.
 This can create a more dramatic look for your hair if simply lightening your current colour isn’t the style you’re after.

 For a small change to your hair, try micro balayage.
 This technique takes small sections of hair and adds soft natural highlights around the face.
 This is great if you want to add volume to your hair.

 This element of balayage focuses on much heavier highlights than the classic balayage technique, with a more prominent root colour.
 The colour is more focused around fading from lighter to dark in a more striking tone.
 With a Californian Balayage, you’re able to keep your colour much longer, as it will last throughout the entire season, starting out heavy and grow out into a lived-in finish – therefore the upkeep is totally dependant on the look you’re going for.

 Balayage is applied using a freehand method, suitable for most hair types.
 You won’t be in the hairdressers as long as if you were having foil highlights for example, and the upkeep of the balayage hairstyle requires less maintenance.

-The depth of the balayage you choose can depend on the amount of time you’ll spend in the salon.
-Your colourist will want to understand exactly the colours you’re wanting to achieve, and depending on your natural hair colour, it may take longer for your colourist to lighten your hair to get to the ideal colour you want.
-We’d say book a few hours out in your calendar, and relax in the hands of Paul Edmonds very best colourists.
+As balayage involves applying hair dye by hand, this will depend on the colours you’re looking to achieve.
+Simple highlights take 45 minutes whereas a layered balayage take up to three hours.
+Depending on your natural hair colour, it may take longer for your colourist to lighten your hair to get to the ideal colour you want.
+We’d say book a few hours out in your calendar, and relax in the hands of Paul Edmonds very best colourist.

 Does Balayage sound like the right colour choice for you?
 If so, get in touch with our salon today to book your appointment with one of our talented colourists!